Sunil-Pradhan/javascript-cheatsheet/README.md

 ## Data types

+### Type of data:

-In JavaScrip two types of data type available:
+In JavaScript two types of data type available:

 * Primitive
 * Reference or derived type